 Here are some common questions that may come up as you prepare this recipe:

-- Can you use coconut milk or oat milk yogurt instead?
-I would not recommend these for this recipe.
-Oat milk yogurt tends to be a bit too sweet, and coconut milk yogurt still has a hint of coconut flavor to it.
-Almond milk yogurt is truly the best option.
+These options are not recommended, as oat milk yogurt tends to be a bit too sweet, and coconut milk yogurt still has a hint of coconut flavor to it.
+Almond milk yogurt is truly the best option for French onion dip.

 Allergens in this recipe

 *Disclaimer – Always double check ingredients to confirm a product meets your allergy needs.
 While I try to note potential allergens below, there is always the chance I may miss something or that manufacturer formulations may change.

 As written, this recipe is dairy free and egg free.